Department of Community and Behavioral Health Center Summaries

 PI & Director: Dr. Anne Helene Skinstad

 The Native Center for Behavioral Health is a research center at the University of Iowa College of Public Health committed to developing programs to support the behavioral health workforce in Native American and Alaska Native communities across the country.
-Our current projects include three technology transfer programs funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) in the areas of addiction (ATTC), mental health (MHTTC), and prevention (PTTC), as well as tribal opioid response technical assistance (TOR TA), mental health technical assistance for K-12 schools (MHTTC-Supplement), and a Tribal College and University Initiative.
-We also host a Leadership Academy for Native American and Alaska Native behavioral health professionals.
+Current projects include a Mental Health Awareness Training (MHAT) initiative, the National American Indian and Alaska Native Childhood Traumatic Stress Center – CAT II, Breathing Life into Motivational Interviews – a program offered to all nine Tribal Communities in the State of Oregon, and a Tribal College and University Initiative.
+Technical assistance is provided to Tribal and Urban Indian communities and programs.

 The University of Iowa Prevention Research Center